Ernesto Fonseca: Injury

 As well known as the dangers of motocross are, the entire motocross world was stunned to hear on March 7, 2006, Ernesto was injured while practicing on his private track.
 Landing on his head, he fractured the C-7 vertebrae and bruised his spine.
 Just two days after the accident, doctors performed what was described as a successful surgery and on April 13, 2006, he was transferred to Colorado for rehabilitation.

-The accident left Ernesto without any feeling from the chest down, and at only 25 years old, the sport has suffered the loss of one of its brightest stars.
-Known for his charming and charismatic personality, and having genuine appreciation for his career, thousands show their support for him sending cards, letters, and pictures from all over the world.
+The accident left Ernesto without feeling from the chest down.
+At only 25 years old, he had already become a notable figure in the sport, known for his outgoing personality.
+As a result, many showed their love and support for him, often by sending greeting cards from various countries all over the world.

 On May 5, 2006, The Road 2 Recovery Foundation paired up with the Women's Motocross & Supercross Foundation for their Seventh Annual 'Slots of Golf' Supercross Celebrity Golf Classic, to benefit Fonseca.
 The event pairs celebrities of the sport with fans for a golf game at Badlands Golf Course.

 On May 21, 2006, the Dirt Diggers North MC, promoter of the AMA National Hangtown Motocross Classic, started a recovery fund for Fonseca, presenting him with a check at the AMA National at Thunder Valley in CO that summer.
 The Dirt Diggers North MC, through the Hangtown Motocross Classic, will continue to accept donations to Fonseca at its annual event.